Panama Foundations

 The foundation has four key roles.
 The founder creates the foundation and transfers assets to it.
 The foundation council (minimum three members) manages the foundation’s assets and operations, similar to a board of directors.
 A protector, if appointed, oversees the council and can veto decisions or replace council members.
 Beneficiaries receive distributions according to the regulations.

-The critical distinction from a trust is structural.
+The structural distinction from a trust matters for asset protection.
 A trust separates legal ownership (held by the trustee) from beneficial ownership (held by the beneficiary).
 A foundation is a standalone entity that owns its own assets.
-No one “owns” a foundation.
-It has no shareholders, no membership interests, and no equity holders.
+No one “owns” a foundation—it has no shareholders, no membership interests, and no equity holders.
 The founder transfers assets to the foundation, and those assets become the foundation’s property.

-Article 11 states that foundation assets constitute a separate patrimony and cannot be seized or attached for the founder’s or beneficiaries’ personal obligations.
+Panama’s foundation statute provides more limited creditor protections than the Cook Islands trust statute.
+Article 11 of Law 25 states that foundation assets constitute a separate patrimony and cannot be seized or attached for the founder’s or beneficiaries’ personal obligations.
 Article 15 gives creditors the right to contest fraudulent transfers, with a three-year statute of limitations running from the transfer date.

-The differences from Cook Islands trust law are material.
-The Cook Islands International Trusts Act requires creditors challenging transfers to meet a beyond-a-reasonable-doubt burden within a one-year window for existing creditors and two years for future creditors.
-Panama imposes an ordinary civil proof standard (preponderance of the evidence) within a three-year window.
+Cook Islands trust law requires creditors challenging a transfer to prove fraud beyond a reasonable doubt.
+Existing creditors have one year; future creditors have two years.
+Panama imposes an ordinary civil proof standard within a three-year window.
 A creditor attacking a Panama foundation faces a lower evidentiary hurdle and a longer timeframe to bring the challenge.

-Panama also lacks a statutory provision expressly barring recognition of foreign judgments against foundations.
-The Cook Islands ITA explicitly prohibits Cook Islands courts from recognizing or enforcing any foreign judgment against trust assets.
-Panama may recognize foreign judgments under reciprocity and public policy frameworks, meaning a U.S. money judgment could serve as the basis for Panama proceedings—something impossible under Cook Islands law.
+Panama also lacks a statutory provision barring recognition of foreign judgments against foundations.
+Cook Islands law explicitly prohibits Cook Islands courts from recognizing or enforcing any foreign judgment against trust assets.
+Panama may recognize foreign judgments under reciprocity and public policy principles, meaning a U.S. money judgment could become the basis for Panama proceedings—something impossible under Cook Islands law.

-The foundation’s asset protection features were designed as secondary benefits within an estate planning structure.
-The Cook Islands ITA was designed specifically to resist creditor attacks.
-That difference in legislative purpose produces a different creditor-protection framework in every measurable dimension: burden of proof, limitation period, foreign judgment recognition, and judicial experience with enforcement proceedings.
+Panama’s foundation asset protection features were designed as secondary benefits within an estate planning structure.
+Cook Islands trust law was designed to resist creditor attacks.
+That difference in legislative purpose produces a different result in every measurable dimension: burden of proof, limitation period, foreign judgment recognition, and judicial experience with enforcement proceedings.

 A Panama foundation has no direct equivalent in U.S. tax law.
 The IRS classifies foreign entities under Treasury Regulation § 301.7701 using a substance-over-form analysis, and a foundation’s classification as a trust or corporation depends on the specific facts.

 If the IRS treats the foundation as a foreign corporation, the consequences shift.
-A foundation controlled by U.S. persons may be classified as a controlled foreign corporation (CFC), triggering Subpart F income inclusions and global intangible low-taxed income (GILTI) obligations.
+A foundation controlled by U.S. persons may be classified as a controlled foreign corporation (CFC), triggering Subpart F income inclusions and GILTI obligations.
 A foundation treated as a corporation with passive income may be classified as a passive foreign investment company (PFIC), which carries its own adverse tax consequences.

-The classification risk is real.
-A Cook Islands trust, by contrast, has a settled U.S. tax treatment.
+A Cook Islands trust, by contrast, has settled U.S. tax treatment.
 It is a foreign grantor trust, reported on Forms 3520 and 3520-A, with all income flowing through to the U.S. grantor’s personal return.
 There is no classification ambiguity.
-The Panama foundation introduces tax risk that a Cook Islands trust eliminates.
+A Panama foundation introduces tax risk that a Cook Islands trust eliminates.

 U.S. reporting obligations apply regardless of classification.
 FBAR filing is required if the foundation holds foreign financial accounts exceeding $10,000 in aggregate value at any point during the year.
 Form 8938 applies when total foreign financial assets exceed the applicable FATCA threshold.
 Penalties for late or incomplete filing are substantial.